 Maybe its pain every month, irregular periods or bone-weary tiredness that brought you here.
 Have you just been diagnosed with Polycystic Ovarian Syndrome (PCOS) and you’re not sure what to do next?
 Are you are starting to feel some of the symptoms of menopause?
 Are you experiencing those symptoms in all their fullness because life is a struggle right now.
 Maybe you are a mum concerned about your daughters’ menstrual cycle or maybe you are wanting to be a mum but have some concerns about your fertility or just want the best preconception preparation.
 Are you experiencing the same vaginal infection over and over again?
 Are you just feeling off and you can’t put your finger on it?

 The Healthy Hormone Naturopath at North Lakes Brisbane was created for someone like you who is looking for a little more help than they have been given so far.

-I think its fair to say that women’s hormonal health has not always received the attention, funding and research that it deserves, although that is starting to change.
-A movement has begun to ensure that there is women specific research but we still have a long way to go.
-Because after all, it was only in 1991 that studies were required to include women and before that, results were just assumed to apply to women.
-But, we are not the same as men.
+I think its fair to say that female hormonal health has not always received the attention, funding and research that it deserves, although that is starting to change.
+A movement has begun to ensure that there is female hormone specific research but we still have a long way to go.
+Because after all, it was only in 1991 that studies were required to include individuals with female hormones and before that, results were just assumed to apply to those assigned female at birth.
+But, we are NOT the same as men.

-Having healthy hormones creates the scaffolding around which good health can be achieved for women.
+Having healthy hormones creates the scaffolding around which good health can be achieved for those with female hormones.

 Let’s get started on your journey.